top of page

 Nice Young Lads

-Wolverhampton Wanderers U21 4-2 Nice U21 (Premier League International Cup)
+Wolverhampton Wanderers U21 4-2 Nice U21 (Premier League International Cup Group Stages)

 The city of Nottingham has been officially announced bankrupt today.
 Which is why it seems so many are blocking the A453 out of it tonight.
 Traffic is a nightmare as I try and get across Midlands from East to West and to the Worcestershire town of Kidderminster where Wolves are playing Nice in a tournament I know little about.